Diplomate Specialty Certification: DHANP

 - Applicants must have accumulated a minimum of 350 hours of homeopathic education credits and provide documentation with the application.

-- The 350 hours must include the DHANP Application Core Curriculum.
+- The 350 hours must include the DHANP Core Curriculum.

-- Signed and dated certificate or letter of completion.
+- Documentation for courses includes either signed and dated certificates or letters of completion.

 - Official school transcript.